vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 #### Game rewards
 Game rewards are assigned to a team based on the team's overall performance, and then rewards are distributed amongst the team members based on their multipliers.
 However, if you get a 0 score, then you won't get any rewards, even if your team was rewarded.

-You'll need to be in a team for <NetworkParameter frontMatter={frontMatter} param="rewards.team.minEpochsInTeam" suffix="epochs" /> to be eligible for game rewards.
+You'll need to be in a team for the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="rewards.team.minEpochsInTeam" suffix="epochs" /> to be eligible for game rewards.

 ## Fee discounts based on trading volume
 Traders can get discounts on their [fees](./fees.md) when there's an active volume discount program on the network.
 The higher your volume of aggressive trades on a market, the greater the discount you can receive.